josephgeo259/project-1/README.md

 # Project-1 HANGMAN

 # Instructions:
-Try to guess what the words.
+One letter at a time select words that you think are in the secret word.
 Players have 6 attempts to guess from 26 letters.
-Once a letter is selceted that letter button selected will fade out for a letter in the secret word.
+Once a letter is selceted that letter button selected will fade out and will be disabled and then replaces the underscore with a letter in the secret word.
 Every wrong letter button gives you one less attempt.

 # Objectives Met:
 Demonstrated the ability to use HTML and CSS to build and style in an intuitive web application.